Ousmane Dembélé: 2019–21: Recurring injuries

 Dembélé injured his left hamstring in the opening match of the 2019–20 La Liga season, a 0–1 defeat against Athletic Bilbao, and was expected to miss five weeks.
 He returned as a half-time substitute in Barcelona's 2–1 home win over Villarreal on 24 September.
 He scored his first goal of the season in a 4–0 win over Sevilla on 6 October, but was later sent off for dissent.
 On 27 November, in a Champions League group match against his former club Borussia Dortmund, Dembélé suffered an injury which led to his substitution after 24 minutes.
 It was later confirmed by Barcelona that he would miss the following ten weeks with a thigh injury.

 In February 2020, on his return to training, he suffered a serious hamstring tear which ended his season.

 Dembélé returned to the field for the first time in ten months as a 70th-minute substitute for Ansu Fati in Barcelona's La Liga fixture against Villarreal on 27 September 2020.
 He scored his first goal in 380 days in the team's first Champions League fixture of the season against Ferencváros on 20 October.

-2021–23: Hamstring injury and contract extension
+2021–23: Hamstring surgery and La Liga assist leader

 Dembélé suffered a hamstring injury when playing with France national team in the delayed UEFA Euro 2020 in 2021.
 His injury required surgery, and was operated on in Turku, Finland, by surgeon Lasse Lempainen in late June 2021.
 Dembélé was also operated on by Lempainen and Sakari Orava in 2017 and 2020.

 On 10 May 2022, Dembélé provided two assists in a 3–1 home victory over Celta Vigo.
 It was his 10th and 11th league assists in 2022.
 He finished the 2021–22 La Liga season as the league's top playmaker with thirteen assists.

 On 14 July 2022, Dembélé extended his contract with Barcelona until 30 June 2024.
 His release clause was set to €50 million, and later raised to €100 million on 1 August 2023.